Al Jourgensen: Relationships and family

-Jourgensen was married to Patty Marsh from 1984 to 1995 and the relationship produced one daughter.
+Jourgensen was married to Patty Marsh from 1984 to 1995, and has one daughter named Adrienne.
 In 2002, he married Angelina Lukacin.
 In July 2014, he announced that they were divorced.

 Jourgensen's autobiography, Ministry: The Lost Gospels According to Al Jourgensen, was released in July 2013.

 Legal and health issues

 In 1995, police raided Ministry's Texas headquarters and Jourgensen was arrested for possession of heroin.
 He received a five-year probation sentence.
 Jourgensen was dependent upon heroin for twenty years.
 Jourgensen kicked his heavy drug (heroin, methadone, crack, pills) habit, and as of 2019, he has limited his intake to beer, marijuana, and psilocybin mushrooms.

 Jourgensen almost lost his arm and foot in two separate incidents, the first due to a spider bite, the second the result of a hypodermic needle wound.

 Body art

 Throughout the years, Jourgensen has amassed a large number of tattoos.
 In 2012, he underwent facial piercings after a bet with his daughter; she called him a "pussy" for not having any piercings, while Jourgensen called her the same thing for not having any tattoos.
 They then decided to have their tattoos and piercings done respectively to create a "pact".
 He had 16 facial piercings done in one sitting.